Annarhysa/Annarhysa/README.md

   👀 I am an Artificial Intelligence and Data Science enthusiast\
   🤖 Currently practising Machine Learning and its applications\
-  🫂 Looking for a collaborator on DS and MLops projects\
+  🫂 Looking for collaborators on DS and MLops projects\
-  📖 I'm looking for internship opportunities in AI, ML & DL fields\
+  📖 I'm interested in internship opportunities in AI, ML & DS fields\
   📫 annarhysa13@gmail.com\
   🕸️ <a href = "https://annarhysa.github.io/annarhysas-portfolio.github.io/">My Portfolio</a>